 - D (symptomatic severe)

-The reasons for valvular intervention include to improve symptoms, to prolong survival, and to reduce the risk of complications.
+The reasons for aortic valve intervention are: to improve symptoms, to prolong survival, and to reduce the risk of complications.
 The operation involves replacing a damaged valve in your heart with a mechanical valve (made from man-made materials) or a tissue valve (usually from a cow or pig). requires a hospital stay of 5-7 seven days and is done under general anaesthesia.
 This means you will be asleep during the procedure.
 Once the anaesthetic has taken effect, your surgeon will make a cut (traditionally about 25cm long, mini sternotomy about 10-12cm long), down the middle of your breastbone and open the ribcage to reach the heart.
 The heart is slowed or stopped (using medication) and blood is re-routed to a heart-lung machine.
 This takes over the pumping action of the heart and lungs, adding oxygen to the blood and maintaining the circulation.

 Your surgeon will open the heart chamber, remove the faulty valve and sew in a replacement.
 Blood is then redirected back to your heart and the heart is restarted.
 The breastbone is re-joined using wires and your chest is closed using dissolvable sutures, stitches or staples.
 The operation usually takes about 2-3 hours.